-Your agent should be able to supply you with a written list of referring vendors such as mortgage brokers, home inspectors, and title companies.
+Your agent should be able and more than willing to supply you with a written list of vendors such as mortgage brokers, home inspectors, and title companies.
 Let her explain who she works with and why she chooses these particular professionals.

-Ask for an explanation if you see the term "affiliated" anywhere because this could mean that the agent and her broker are receiving compensation from one or all of these vendors.
-You could be paying a premium for the service.
+Ask for an explanation if you see the term "affiliated" anywhere.
+This could mean that the agent and her broker are receiving compensation from that particular vendor.
+If so, you could be paying a premium for the service.

 How Much Do You Charge?

 The adage that you get what you pay for holds true in real estate.
 Top agents tend to charge more.

 What Kind of Guarantee Do You Offer?

-Will the agent let you cancel the listing or buying agreement if you sign then later realize that you're unhappy with the arrangement?
+Will the agent let you cancel the listing or buying agreement if you sign only to realize later that you're unhappy with the arrangement?
 Will the agent stand behind his service to you?
-What's his company's policy about canceled agreements?
-Has anybody ever canceled an agreement with him before?
+What's her company's policy about canceled agreements?
+Has anybody ever canceled an agreement with her before?

-What Haven't I Asked You That I Need to Know?
+What Haven't I Asked You That You Think I Should Know?

-Pay close attention to how the real estate agent answers this question because there's often something else you might need to know, something you forgot to mention.
+Pay close attention to how the real estate agent answers this question.
+There's often something else you might need to know, something you forgot to mention.

-You want an agent who will take her time with you to make sure you feel comfortable and secure with her knowledge and experience.
+You want an agent who will take the time to answer this one and make sure you feel comfortable and secure with her knowledge and experience.
 She should know how to listen, how to counsel you, and how to ask the right questions to find out what she needs to know to better serve you.